 I look down at my snowshoed feet.
 Without them, I’d be sinking into this hip-deep fluffiness at every step.
 A few hours ago I have started my hike up to the head-waters of the Colorado River.

 It is cold, but the clear kind of cold that I love.
 I continue up the valley and soon I hear a trickle.
 The closer I come the more clearly it is the sound of water flowing under the snow.
 The water is running steadily through a hole in the snow, which is framed by graceful ice.
 This must be some of the young Colorado River.
 Sinking into the deep snow, I reach in to touch the cold density of its flow.
 Inside I say “Hello, river.
 Can I stay with you for a while now?”
 It doesn’t answer, and I understand.
 We really don’t know each other yet.

-At Lulu creek I turn around.
 This is the area where all these little streams run under the snow to form the later Colorado River.
-I had planned to camp up here, but with the severe wind-chill this is becoming a less and less intriguing idea for my first night out here.
-And I have enough time to hike back to the trailhead before sunset.
+I had planned to set up camp up here, but with the severe wind-chill this is becoming a less and less intriguing idea for my first night out here.
+I want to find some kind of shelter, to be protected from the wind from at least one side.
+And I still have some time before sunset.
 I had not thought I could get this far, because I started late and had not expected any tracks.
 But there had been others up here in the snow before and I was thankful for their tracks on the lower part of the way.
 Besides, my motivation and hunger to finally be out here and moving makes it all seem easy.
 Even the trackless last stretch, where I only had my GPS to guide me.

 Near la Poudre Pass I find a wooden shack and I set up camp on its windprotected side.
 The sun is setting and I enjoy the spectacular last light.
 As the sun dips behind the mountains, cold turns into freezing, but deep inside my doubled up sleeping bags I am warm enough.